pjchender/eslint-config-pjchender/README.md

 }
 ```

-Then use this file as the `parseOptions.project`:
+Then refer this file in the config of `parseOptions.project` in `.eslintrc`:

 ```jsonc
 // .eslintrc